TheRustyPickle/Chirp/README.md

 - Start the server `cargo run --bin chirp-server --release`
 - Launch the GUI using the command `cargo run --bin chirp-gui --release`

-## Get Involved

-Want to contribute or share ideas?
-All participation is welcome!
-Feel free to open an issue or submit a pull request to get the conversation going.

 ## License